-Please feel free to add your comments to the 8BS
+Please feel free to add your comments to the new 8BS

 Nice site very helpful

 Stoke on trent, UK - Monday, March 06, 2017 at 19:26:17 (GMT)

 Hello :) It seemed like Apple computers used some of this software.
 I did some work for Bethel Business Machines in South Bend, Indiana.
 I was actually thrilled with their old computers.
 There software seems old and yet works. curious about the date and time stamping for older computers and how their software operates on the computer?.

 South Gate, California, USA - Wednesday, November 09, 2016 at 03:58:47 (GMT)

 Thank you for such an excellent assortment of magazine scans and downloads - the downloads will complement the BEEBUG magazine collection I recently purchased.
 Thank you again for all your effort.
 Websites like yours are invaluable for myself and more importantly future generations!
 This website should itself be in the Internet archive (in the nicest way possible!!!).

 Leicester, UK - Sunday, December 20, 2015 at 09:21:17 (GMT)